jgraph/mxgraph/README.md

 mxGraph is a fully client side JavaScript diagramming library that uses SVG and HTML for rendering. [draw.io](https://www.draw.io) is an example that extends the functionality of this library.
 The [sources to draw.io](https://github.com/jgraph/draw.io) are also available.

 Note this is the release repo.
 The development repo is on [Bitbucket](https://bitbucket.org/jgraph/mxgraph2).
+Submit PRs there.

 If you want to build something like draw.io, [GraphEditor](https://jgraph.github.io/mxgraph/javascript/examples/grapheditor/www/index.html) is the best example to use as a base.

-The npm build is [here](https://www.npmjs.com/package/mxgraph).
+The npm build is [here](https://www.npmjs.com/package/mxgraph), but it's not supported.
+We don't use NPM, nor care about it.
+Do not submit issues complaining about it being broken, they will be closed.
+You are welcome to submit PRs to fix any issues.

+mxGraph is a 12+ year old project, we won't bend it to fit the latest fad framework, module system, other.
+They'll all be dead in 2 years and require a re-write, so don't bother submitting issues asking for fadX to be supported.

+That said, if you insist on wasting your time on fadX, mxGraph is open source, we encourage you to fork and replace this project (in fact we challenge you to).
+So far there's [monsterGraph](https://github.com/stalkerg/monstergraph) (which looks dead) and [jjgraph](https://github.com/jonjomckay/jjgraph).

 mxGraph supports IE 11, Chrome 32+, Firefox 38+, Safari 7.1.x, 8.0.x, 9.1.x and 10.0.x, Opera 20+, Native Android browser 5.1.x+, the default browser in the current and previous major iOS versions (e.g. 10.x and 9.x) and Edge 23+.